The Best Travel Nurse Tax Tips & Deductions

 Tax season is in full swing, and although it’s a time of year that many people dread, the truth is, you don’t have to be afraid of filing your tax return.
 If you take time to prepare your paperwork ahead of time, work with a Certified Public Accountant (CPA) that you can trust and have a good line of communication with, and stay updated with tax tips for nurses, you may just find yourself pleasantly surprised come tax-time.

-So while you deliberate how you’re going to spend that tax refund, you can brush up on some of the tax tips for nurses and nursing students that you need to know.
+So while you deliberate how you’re going to spend that tax refund, you can brush up on some of the tax tips that nurses and travel nurses need to know about.

 One of the most important things you can do is find a professional CPA or tax preparation professional who is familiar with working with Registered Nurses.
 It can be helpful to ask your coworkers for recommendations or do a quick online search for CPAs who specialize in working with nurses.